RAF Perranporth

 Royal Air Force Perranporth or more simply RAF Perranporth is a former Royal Air Force satellite station situated near Perranporth, Cornwall, in the United Kingdom.

 History

-The 330 acre (134 hectares) airfield was built as an RAFFighter Command station in the Second World War in 1941 and is situated on Cligga cliffs in the north of Cornwall.
+The 330 acre (134 hectares) airfield was built as an RAF Fighter Command station in the Second World War in 1941 and is situated on Cligga cliffs in the north of Cornwall.

 Rare 1942 film footage of RAF pilots and Spitfires at RAF Perranporth is shown on the BBC website.